Thewbi/neorv32/README.md

 Before performing any element wise addition, subtraction or any other operation between vectors, the vector register need to be loaded with data from memory.

 The vle8.v instruction is used to perform this task for eight bit elements for example.
-Lets assume the vector engine has been configured to proces 16 of 8 bit elements in parallel and it has answered with a vl of 16, meaning it has all 16 required ALU-nodes available, then this operation can be performed.
+Lets assume the vector engine has VLEN=128 bit and it has been configured to proces 16 of 8 bit elements in parallel and it has answered with a vl of 16, meaning it has all 16 required ALU-nodes available, then this operation can be performed.

 Here is an example: